 Public Opinion Polling

 The Paul Simon Institute's public opinion polls address Illinois voters’ opinions on important current public policy topics, typically with a focus on state budget issues, political and electoral reform, politics, and social issues.

-The Simon Poll™ of registered voters in Illinois has been conducted since 2008 and the Southern Illinois Poll™ has been conducted since 2010.
+The Simon Poll™ of registered voters in Illinois has been conducted since 2008.
 In addition to helping chart public opinion for policymakers, graduate students also use the polling to include questions useful to them in their papers, dissertations, and research projects.

 All poll materials are also available at: